arcolinuxb/arco-jwm/README.md

-# ArcoLinux BYOI i3 desktop
+# ArcoLinux BYOI jwm desktop

 # Get your code to build your own iso